Virtual- register below for free

 Kat Sutherland

-We’ve got some very special guests lined up for you!
-Kat Sutherland and Natasha Janke are current graduate students at the Ontario Veterinary School within the Relationship Centred Veterinary Care research lab. Â
+In this talk we have some very special guests for you!
+Kat Sutherland and Natasha Janke are graduate students at the Ontario Veterinary School within the Relationship Centred Veterinary Care research lab. Â

 Natasha Janke (she/her)